You are here:

 The “Litterbase” database of the Alfred Wegener Institute for Polar and Marine Research (AWI) compiles extensive scientific knowledge on marine litter and offers maps and infographics.

-This database contains various threats faced by over 120 species of marine mammals worldwide, including whales, seals, polar bears, sea otters, and manatees.
+This database contains various threats faced by over 120 species of marine mammals worldwide, including whales, seals, polar bears, sea otters and manatees, provided by the University of Veterinary Medicine Hannover (TiHo).

 Touchscreen-based ocean map for schools, educational institutions and exhibitions - navigate simply and intuitively by touch and immerse yourself in the underwater world.